A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Introduction

 Here we investigate the $z=6.1$ lensed galaxy RXCJ2248-ID3.
 RXCJ2248-ID was first identified by \citet{boone13}, \citet{balestra13}, and \citet{monna14} and discovered to be a high-ionization, compact, metal-poor, N-enhanced galaxy by \citet{mainali17}, \citet{schmidt17}, and \citet{topping24a}.
-We present extremely deep JWST/NIRSpec observations of RXCJ2248-ID3 that provide the first direct evidence confirming N-type WR stars as the physical mechanism driving its extreme nitrogen enrichment \citep{topping24a}.
+We present extremely deep JWST/NIRSpec observations of RXCJ2248-ID3 that provide the highest-redshift spectroscopic evidence of N-type WR (WN) stars to date, which provide a physically-consistent mechanism driving its extreme nitrogen enrichment \citep{topping24a}.
 The remainder of this paper is organized as follows.
 The observations and data reduction are briefly described in Section~\ref{sec:obs}, followed by a description of the emission line fits, including the broad lines related to the WR feedback, in Section~\ref{sec:em}.
-We present the discovery of Wolf Rayet nitrogen stars at high-redshift via their spectral signatures in Section~\ref{sec:WR}.
-We determine new nebular properties and nitrogen abundances in Section~\ref{sec:N} and compare them to populations of both low- and high-redshift galaxies.
-We discuss the source of N enrichment in the early universe and subsequently estimate mass production and timing arguments in Section~\ref{sec:source}.
+We present the discovery of WN stars at $z\sim6$ via their spectral signatures in Section~\ref{sec:WR}.
+We determine new nebular properties and O, C, N, and Si abundances in Section~\ref{sec:abund} and compare them to populations of both low- and high-redshift galaxies.
+We discuss the source of N enrichment in the early Universe and subsequently estimate mass production and timing arguments in Section~\ref{sec:source}.
 Finally, we present our conclusions in Section~\ref{sec:conclusions}.
 Throughout this work we adopt cosmological parameters of $H_0=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m} = 0.30$, and $\Omega_\Lambda = 0.7$ and the solar abundance pattern from \citet{asplund21}.